Stanley Kubrick: The Shining

 Five days after release on May 23, 1980, Kubrick ordered the deletion of a final scene, in which the hotel manager Ullman (Barry Nelson) visits Wendy (Shelley Duvall) in hospital, believing it unnecessary after witnessing the audience excitement in cinemas at the film's climax.
-The Shining opened to strong box office takings, earning $1 million on the first weekend and earning $30.9 million in America by the end of the year.
+The Shining opened to strong box office takings, earning $1 million on the first weekend.
 The original critical response was mixed, and King detested the film and disliked Kubrick.
 The Shining is now considered to be a horror classic, and the American Film Institute ranked it as the 29th greatest thriller film of all time in 2001.